-To explore and search for a dataset follow the "Datasets" tab.
-The tab has multiple features (and many more are coming soon).
-For instance, you can toggle "Show details" button to hide or expose datasets metadata, sort your results by name or last update time and favourite you frequently used datasets.
+To explore and search for a dataset follow the "Explore" tab, located at the upper left bar and then click on the "Datasets" tab.
+This tab has multiple features (and many more are coming soon).
+For instance, filter by region and country, categories, frequency, sources, sector, and more, where we are permanently tagging the data to categorize it.
+You can also toggle "Show details" button to hide or expose datasets metadata, sort your results by name, popularity or last update time and favourite your frequently used datasets too.

-When searching for a dataset utilize the bar on the left.
-Use key words in order to find the data you are looking for.
+When searching for a dataset utilize the bar on the upper right corner.
+Use keywords in order to find the data you are looking for.
 Then, navigate to see the dataset details and find the repository that stores it.

 In the dataset view you can explore and download data.
 There's a brief description of the dataset, including the source.
 Next, you will see:

 - A list of the variables that make up the dataset.
 Usually, as columns.

 - The transformations that have been made to the data to make it useful and practical, as well as an excerpt of the dataset as an excel sheet.

 - Charts using that dataset, from that repository and others.

 - You will also see three gray buttons.
 Sync Now allows you to update the data, when you click it, the activity of the dataset will change.
 We will explain what you can do with Create pipe in the following insight.
 The last button will filter variables so you don't have to download unnecessary information, you can also create charts with this feature.